nloyfer/ssNMF/README.md

 ssNMF project
-# ssNMF - semi-supervised/constrained non-negative matrix factorization tool
+# ssNMF - semi-supervised non-negative matrix factorization tool
 `ssNMF` is a semi-supervised / constrained non-negative matrix factorization (NMF) tool.
 It performs NMF, non-negative least squares, or combination of the two methods.
 It is designed to cope with biological deconvolution problems.